 c.
 527-548 CE: Unknown Artist: Mosaics, Basilica of San Vitale [Byzantine; Ravenna, Italy]

 The Basilica of St. Vitale in Ravenna, Italy is one of the few Byzantine churches that has survived to the present essentially unchanged.
 Built from 527-548 CE, while Ravenna was under the rule of the Ostrogoths, St. Vitale contains some of the finest mosaics outside Istanbul.
 The artistic style is in the Hellenistic-Roman tradition, which includes bright colors, some perspective and vivid depictions of plants, birds and landscapes.
 The program of mosaics includes numerous Bible stories and figures, angels, plants, birds and other animals.
-The presbytery vault (see left image above) contains a mosaic of Jesus, robed in purple, sitting on a blue globe and handing the crown of martyrdom to St. Vitale.
-On a side wall of the apse is a mosaic of Roman Emperor Justinian I and a retinue carrying the traditional gifts for a religious procession (see right image above).
+The presbytery vault (see first image) contains a mosaic of Jesus, robed in purple, sitting on a blue globe and handing the crown of martyrdom to St. Vitale.
+On a side wall of the apse is a mosaic of Roman Emperor Justinian I and a retinue carrying the traditional gifts for a religious procession (see second image).
 To the right of Justinian are clergy, including Bishop Maximian, to whom the Basilica was dedicated.
 To the left are administration officials and soldiers.
 The message seems to be that the Emperor is head of church and state.
 The halo around Justinian’s head and the number of his retinue (12 – same as the Apostles of Christ) indicate an even closer connection between the Emperor and the deity.
-A nearby mosaic shows Empress Theodora, looking like a goddess, and her retinue.
+A nearby mosaic shows Empress Theodora, looking like a goddess, and her retinue (see third image).

 c.
 500-550 CE: Unknown Artist: Vienna Genesis [Early Christian; Syria]